SeaHogs/tp/docs/DeveloperGuide.md

 ### Launch and shutdown
 **Initial launch**
-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed on your Computer.
 You can learn how to do so [here](https://www.java.com/en/download/help/download_options.html)

 2. Download the latest `vitalconnect.jar` from [here](https://github.com/AY2324S2-CS2103T-W08-2/tp/releases).